The craziness of the Roaring Twenties in America

 Frustration among some social groups saw a rise in violence against African Americans and migrants as people looked for scapegoats.

-One racist group, known as the Ku Klux Klan, saw an increase in members during this decade.
+One racist group, known as the Ku Klux Klan, saw an increase in members during this decade, particularly in the Midwest and South.

 By 1925, it had five million people involved.
 This fueled lynchings and other violent crimes against black Americans.